monkey-projects/plugin-clj/README.md

 the release version.
 You could optionally specify a regex that is applied to the tag name.
 If the regex does not match, it is not considered to be a deployment.

+You usually will want to run the unit tests, and if those succeed, proceed to publishing the library.
+That is what this plugin provides.

 ### Clojure CLI

 In order to use it in your build script when you use the [Clojure cli](https://clojure.org/reference/deps_and_cli),